truar/developer-blog/content/articles/welcome-to-my-blog.md

 # Sharing is my objective

 I guess some of you wonders one day whether they should start their own blog ?
 Well, for me, I've been asking this myself for a long time.
 I guess I just needed time, and subjects to talk about.
 Besides, there is a lot of quality blogs on the internet, and I didn't see the point of making my own.
-I've been asking myself the following questions for a long time now :
+Here are some questions that stopped me along the way :
 * Will I be able to write interesting articles ?
 * Will the subject be attractive ?
-* Will my articles bring something different, another perspective that one can find on other blogs ?
+* Will my articles bring something different, another perspective that one did not find on another blog ?

 But then it struck me recently: Every time you build a software, even if during the first steps you followed a tutorial or an article, you always end up with something different, with you own constraints, your own problems that you need to overcome.
 When you find the solution to a problem, what better way to make sure you master the subject than being able to share it somehow ?
 You could find many solutions to share, but writing an article could be a great way to start.